A lot or a little?

 Say what you will about Perry’s movies -- preachy, too earnest, formulaic -- there’s no denying his ability to pick a first-rate cast.
 Movie after movie, he rescues predictable plots with performances grounded in gravitas.
 Henson commands the screen, making what’s treacly truthful.
 And she sings beautifully, too, like she did in the career-making Hustle & Flow.
 Perry also elicits powerful performances from Blige and Knight; in fact, the playwright/actor/director has a knack for turning female singers into solid, sometimes even spectacular, actresses.

-saying that you need to have a partner by your side to take on life’s challenges?
+What message do you think the movie is ultimately sending?
+Is Perry saying that you need to have a partner by your side to take on life’s challenges?
 Is that par for the course for more mainstream Hollywood movies?

-|Cast:||Adam Rodriguez, Taraji P. Henson, Tyler Perry
+- Cast: Adam Rodriguez, Taraji P. Henson, Tyler Perry

-|MPAA explanation:||mature thematic material involving a sexual assault on a minor, violence, drug references and smoking
+- MPAA explanation: mature thematic material involving a sexual assault on a minor, violence, drug references and smoking